MathildeDTU/41934-Advanced-BIM-F22/README.md

 The goal of this use case is to extract amount of steel beams in the building to investigate the environmental impact the choice of steel as a material has in the final LCA of the building.
 # 2. Model Use (Bim Uses):
 The model is outdated, as it does not include LCA, this the most applicable is a _sustainability analysis_, where we _gather_ and _quantify_.
-Please refer initially to the Mapping BIM uses, use cases and processes section in this document.

 ## 3B: Propose a (design for a) tool / workflow
 #### 3. The process diagram/Flowchart of LCA